Creta5164/Monogame-MSDF-example/README.md

 ## MSDF Shader uniforms

-float  pxRange     : This determines the degree of clarity, best value is 5.
+float  pxRange     : This determines the degree of clarity, best value is 5, if you set it to negative value(for example, -5), you can make it invert color.

 float2 textureSize : set it to texture's size (use Vector2).